AITA for rehoming my daughters cat due to neglect?

 Comment from u/SunnyDayDreamer

 Practical solutions can make a significant difference in pet care within families.
-Experts suggest implementing a chore chart that outlines specific responsibilities for each family member related to pet care.
+Implementing a chore chart that outlines specific responsibilities for each family member related to pet care can be helpful.

 Such systems not only clarify duties but also promote accountability among children.
 Regular family meetings to discuss any issues or adjustments can further improve the situation, ensuring everyone understands their role in the pet's well-being.